Mobility * Physically Challenged * Paralympic Athletes * Mobility Products * Medical * Disability

 • Pool lifts must be located in water not exceeding 48 inches deep.

-• Pool lifts, in the raised position, should have the centerline of the seat located over the deck and be a minimum of 16 inches from the edge of the pool.
+• Pool lifts, in the raised position, should have the center line of the seat located over the deck and be a minimum of 16 inches from the edge of the pool.

-• The deck surface between the centerline of the seat and the edge of the pool should not have a slope steeper that 1:48 in order to minimize the possibility of a wheelchair rolling away.
+• The deck surface between the center line of the seat and the edge of the pool should not have a slope steeper that 1:48 in order to minimize the possibility of a wheelchair rolling away.

 • Pool lifts should stop at a minimum height of 16 inches and a maximum of 19 inches in the raised position, measured from the deck to the top of the seat, to allow persons of varying height ease of access.